ousia/iRaccoonShow/README.md

 ## How It Works

+`ìraccoonshow` should be cleared before it can be released to the public ([read the issue](https://github.com/ousia/iRaccoonShow/issues/1)).

+`recslides` is invoked by the command--line (`recslides mypresentation.pdf`).

+1. A new window is opened, displaying the first page from the presentation.

+1. When the space bar is pressed for the first time, presentation goes to full screen and sound from microphone starts to be recorded into a sound file.

+1. Each time the space bar is pressed, presentation advances to next slide and the transition time is recorded to a text file.

+1. When the last slide is reached and the space bar is pressed, presentation leaves full screen and audio recording is stopped.

 ## Help Wanted

 Copy and paste is the wrong technique to write anything.
 This also applies to code writing.

-Even before I can start sharing code, I already have issues.
-If you are interested, any help is welcome.
+Even before I can start sharing code, I already have [issues](https://github.com/ousia/iRaccoonShow/issues).
+If you are interested, any help is highly appreciated.

 ## Compatibility